 Looking good in a suit isn’t as easy as all that.
 Too tweedy and you look a geography teacher.
 Too flash = car salesman.
 Get the fit wrong, and you’ve all the savoir-faire of a 14-year-old in his granddad’s get-up.
 Fortunately, for Editer readers, help is at hand in the form of Savile Row’s savviest, Patrick Grant, the man behind Norton & Sons (bespoke brilliance) and the super-cool ready-to-wear label E Tautz.
-This month, as part of the menswear London Collections, he sent oversized overcoats and crisp check suits down the BFC catwalk.
 Here, he offers guidance on everything from cut to colour.

 Two-button or three?

 Neither is smarter nor more formal.
 Buttons are a matter of personal preference, as the silhouette is essentially the same.
 What you want is to make sure that the key button position is on the waist, (top in a two-button, middle in a three; you never do up the bottom button on a suit, unless you’re wearing white tie), as it’s the focal point for the eye.
 It creates the classical masculine proportion.
 A two-button does reveal more shirt and tie, and possibly creates an illusion of length, which might work for shorter guys.
 (Vertical stripes are good for this, too.)

 People worry too much about body shape.
 And some make the mistake of thinking that short jackets make your legs look longer.
 I think its completely the opposite – a nice long skirt on the coat disguises the crotch and bottom.
 The trick is to make sure that key button sits on the natural waist.

 What about material and colour?